Today, we’d like to address a question we received at the Q&A session at the last SAL Conference.

 “Is this program for those of us who have chosen divorce?
 I at times feel like I ‘failed’ as the spouse of an addict.”

-While the SAL model of recovery sees the ideal as individuals working their recovery separately with the goal toward eventually healing the marriage, our literature acknowledges that this ideal is not always attainable.
+While the SAL model of recovery sees the ideal as individuals working their recovery separately with the goal toward eventually healing the marriage, we definitely acknowledge that this ideal is not always attainable.

 Whether we are divorced, have never been married, or are married, there is a place for us in our SAL fellowship.
-Each of our perspectives is unique and valuable.
+Every perspective is unique and valuable.
 We each have strength, hope, and experience to offer as we learn and grow through our step work.

 Recovery will bless us to be more capable of loving, healthy relationships now and in the future, whether this is with our spouse, our children, our parents, our friends, or in a future romantic relationship.